sehbakhan/Hackathon_xto10x/README.md

 # 🚀 Key Features & Technologies

-### 1.Data Preprocessing & Feature Engineering:
+### 1. Data Collection & Preprocessing
+- Gather Data: Collect flight data with all necessary features.
+- Handle Missing Values: Impute or remove missing data using statistical techniques.
-- Data Preprocessing: Cleaning, transforming, and selecting key features for model training.
+- Scaling: Standardize numerical features for better model performance.

-- Feature Engineering: Creating new features and transforming raw data into meaningful insights.

-### Outlier detection
+- Outlier Detection: Use IQR or other methods to handle anomalies in the data.

 ![image](https://github.com/user-attachments/assets/2790ebf0-ff15-42ec-bb78-f9a03d0290c3)